 Each year every Jew is commanded to build and decorate the sukkah.
-The task is difficult and for many of us, earpentry and architecture lie outside our realm of expertise.
+The task is difficult and for many of us, carpentry and architecture lie outside our realm of expertise.
 Yet, the labor and effort that help create and disassemble our temporary shelters can help infuse Sukkot with significance.
-The building up and teating down of the sukkah can be a time for reflection and rejoicing.
-Although its building is commanded, lewish tradition offers no formal blessing to recite before or after the building of the sukkah.
-In order to imake building and tearing down more than trivial tasks, we suggest a reflection for this labor-intensive work.
+The building up and tearing down of the sukkah can be a time for reflection and rejoicing.
+Although its building is commanded, lowish tradition offers no formal blessing to recite before or after the building of the sukkah.
+In order to work.
 As we assemble and disassemble the wood, palm fronds, colorful pictures, holiday cards, and fruit to hang from the rafters, we take a moment to reach beyond that necessity, to sanctify our work by reciting Kohelet's verses appropriate for the job at hand.

-A Time to Build Up (אות לבולת)
+A Time to Build Up (אונת לבנות)